Canon 1D X Mark II vs Sigma fp

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the 1DX Mark II provides a higher frame rate than the fp.
 It can shoot video footage at 4K/60p, while the Sigma is limited to 4K/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the 1DX Mark II has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the fp relies on live view and the rear LCD for framing.
+That said, the fp can be equipped with an optional viewfinder – the EVF-11.
 The adjacent table lists some of the other core features of the Canon 1D X Mark II and Sigma fp along with similar information for a selection of comparators.

 One feature that is present on the 1DX Mark II, but is missing on the fp is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.